Dr Ben Dalton

-Ben is an experimental media technologist who uses research methods of design and art.
-Their research is focused on the field of identity design including technical, social, political and aesthetic aspects of identity in digital public space.
+Ben studies communication design using art and design research methods.
+Their research is focused on the field of identity and critical infrastructure studies including technical, social, political and aesthetic aspects of identity in digital publics.

-Over the last several years Ben has been investigating the theme of identity design and identity play of networked publics, as a member of the Creative Exchange AHRC Knowledge Exchange Hub in the School of Communication at the Royal College of Art, London.
-Ben is a Principal Lecturer at Leeds Beckett University, Leeds.
-Ben has recently shown work, given talks and run workshops on themes of identity design including ESA Convention House, Leeds; FACT, Liverpool; MAP University of Regina, Saskatchewan; DUB University of Washington, Seattle; Chaos Communication Congress, Hamburg; Digital Media Labs, Barrow-in-Furness; ICA, London; FutureEverything, Manchester; TodaysArt, The Hague; Berghs, Stockholm; Abandon Normal Devices, Liverpool; WWW, Rio de Janeiro; Sensuous Knowledge, Bergen; and DIS, Newcastle.
+Ben is currently undertaking research into identity assemblage and digital goods, including as co-investigator on a recently ESRC Network funded collaborative project into 'Queer Joy as a Digital Good'.
+Over the last decade, they investigated identity design and the identity play of networked publics, as a member of the Creative Exchange AHRC Knowledge Exchange Hub in the School of Communication at the Royal College of Art, London.
+They are a Principal Lecturer at Leeds Beckett University, Leeds.
+They have shown work, given talks and run workshops on themes of identity design including at ESA Convention House, Leeds; FACT, Liverpool; MAP University of Regina, Saskatchewan; DUB University of Washington, Seattle; Chaos Communication Congress, Hamburg; Digital Media Labs, Barrow-in-Furness; ICA, London; FutureEverything, Manchester; TodaysArt, The Hague; Berghs, Stockholm; Abandon Normal Devices, Liverpool; WWW, Rio de Janeiro; Sensuous Knowledge, Bergen; and DIS, Newcastle.

-Ben has a background in design, ubiquitous computing and mobile sensor networks from the MIT Media Lab, and has conducted research in the Århus University Electron-Molecular Interaction group, University of Leeds Spintronics and Magnetic Nanostructures lab, and Jim Henson’s Creature Shop, London.
-Recently they have been a regular guest Professor at the Bergen National Academy of Art and Design, teaching workshops on interaction design and geolocated media.
-Ben was co-investigator on two EPSRC funded research projects in: visualising pedestrian usage patterns in interactive urban spaces; and wearable computing sensors for ubiquitous computing applications.
+Ben has a background in design, ubiquitous computing and mobile sensor networks from the MIT Media Lab, and training from research in the Århus University Electron-Molecular Interaction group, University of Leeds Spintronics and Magnetic Nanostructures lab, and Jim Henson’s Creature Shop, London.
+They have been a guest Professor at the Bergen National Academy of Art and Design, teaching workshops on interaction design and geolocated media.
+They were co-investigator on two EPSRC funded research projects in: visualising pedestrian usage patterns in interactive urban spaces; and wearable computing sensors for ubiquitous computing applications.
 They have worked on Hewlett-Packard funded development of a GPS music city archive app.
 They also co-directed with Amber Frid-Jimenez the Data is Political project on art, design, and the politics of information, which has included an international symposium funded in part by VERDIKT (Research Council of Norway).

 - BSc Games Design